anthonyg-1/PSGraphQL/README.md

 # PSGraphQL
-This PowerShell module contains functions that facilitate query and mutation operations for GraphQL endpoints.
+This PowerShell module contains functions that facilitate query and mutation operations against GraphQL endpoints.

 ### Tested on
 :desktop_computer: `Windows 10`